14 July 2016

 In criminal cases, Garland has a largely pro-prosecution record.
 However, he was part of several per curiam opinions that ruled for the defense.
 In U.S. v.
 Bigley in 2015, for instance, the court tackled when a trial judge should consider evidence of sentencing manipulation by law enforcement.
 The panel ordered a new sentencing hearing for the defendant, saying the trial judge should consider a "nonfrivolous" claim that police manipulated a child pornography sting operation to enhance the potential sentence.

 In the D.C.
 Circuit, as is true in other federal appeals courts, it's up to the judges to decide if an opinion will be unsigned, according to the clerk's office.
 Mayer Brown partner Brian Netter, who clerked for D.C.
 Circuit Judge Judith Rogers from 2006 to 2007, said there weren't set rules for unsigned opinions.
-The judges tended to use them in less labor-intensive cases or very complex ones that needed to be split up among the judges, he said, but beyond that "the court's practice is rather haphazard."
+The judges tended to use them in less labor-intensive cases or very complex ones that needed to be split up among the judges, he said, but beyond that "the court's practice is rather haphazard."'Modicum of Accountability'

 "If they want a decision to go out faster, they might be more willing to issue an opinion per curiam.
 Or if the opinion reflects a compromise, and it's not the views of one particular judge," Netter said.
 The judges usually decided if an opinion would be per curiam at a meeting right after hearing arguments, he said.